“There isn’t enough room in your mind for worry and faith. You must decide which one will live there.”

 -a quote from Pinterest

 In the month of May, I completed Debbie Inak’s Think on These Things Scripture Writing Challenge, which focused on the theme of rest.
 Throughout the month, I felt God calling me to move in the direction of rest.
-So, being me, I read a book called Spiritual Whitespace by Bonnie Gray and decided that what I needed to do was not work on Sundays (not exactly what the book meant by rest!).
+So, being me, I read a book called Finding Spiritual Whitespace: Awakening Your Soul to Rest by Bonnie Gray and decided that what I needed to do was not work on Sundays (not exactly what the book meant by rest!).
 But, I wasn’t wanting to admit that I really was unable to truly rest.

 It wasn’t until I attended one of my church’s Bible study on Wednesday night and the subject was on REST (in Hebrews 4) that I realized I needed to do something.
 Not working on Sunday is not the same as actively resting, and I finally realized that.
 Even though I have realized this, I still have a problem.
 I have no room in my life for rest as God intended (more on that another time).